Create a forecast manually

 For example, consider an item “Etab 2000 v1: Walmart: All: All.”

-• A new statistical forecast is generated from Jan 2024 to Dec 2024.
+• A new statistical forecast is generated from January 2024 to December 2024.

-• The new forecast will not be copied to the Sales manager forecast from Jan 2024 to April 2024, as the user has already submitted overrides.
-But the forecast will be copied from May 2024 to Dec 2024
+• The new forecast will not be copied to the Sales manager forecast from January 2024 to April 2024, as the user has already submitted overrides.
+But the forecast will be copied from May 2024 to December 2024

 To check the status of the created forecast, click on the "Refresh" button as shown below.